ComputeHalacha/JewishCalendar/README.md

 * Molad of any month
 * Day of Sefirah - including function to get nusach of counting
 * Jewish date calculation functions such as calculation of interval between dates etc.
-* Compatible with the .NET micro framework.
+* Compatible with other .NET frameworks - such as the .Net Micro Framework etc.
 * Code is written in C#

 ### jCal.js ###

 * Javascript library for Jewish date calculations
 * Written in pure javascript.
 No outside libraries needed.
-* Algorithms were optimized for the slower scripting engine and target platform.
+* Algorithms were optimized for the scripting engine and target platform.
 The functions work quickly and efficiently on any device.
 * Conversion back and forth from javascript Date objects
 * Zmanim calculations for any date and location - sunrise/sunset, chatzos, sha'a zmanis etc. for any date and location.
 * Jewish Holidays/Fasts etc, for any date and location